 Yeah… Bad news travels fast.

 Your client does not and will not care about your company’s internal workings, or about the “Optimal-Profit Process Flow” created by the boffins in your accounts department.
-Your customer cares about getting the most bang for his/her buck, and about the product/service they’ve come to expect as standard, being delivered by you, without fail.
+Your customer cares about getting the most bang for his/her buck, and about the product/service they’ve come to expect, being delivered by you, without fail.

 Ignore “Word of Mouth” at your Peril…

-What’s more, a great many companies further split their customer transactions into “Stages of Process:”
+What’s more, a great many companies further divide their customer transactions into “Stages of Process:”

 “Customer visits website and places order → Order gets handed off to Administration → Administration processes order and hands off to Warehousing → Warehousing boxes order and hands off to courier → Courier handles shipping and delivers… Hopefully!”